Turning Stumbling Blocks into Stepping Stones for Those With Reading Issues

 Assessment fees are charged whether a person is, after testing, determined to have dyslexia or not.

-DASA currently does not currently screen for dysgraphia or discalculia, but will note their characteristics in conjunction with dyslexia.
+DASA currently does not formally test for dysgraphia or discalculia, but will note their characteristics in conjunction with dyslexia.
 Dyslexia is and will remain our concentration.